On the Consistency of Graph-based Bayesian Learning and the Scalability of Sampling Algorithms: Proof of Theorem

 From Assumptions \ref{Assumptionphi} we deduce that

 for a $c$ that is independent of $n$.
 Hence,

 Naturally the same analysis holds for $\Phi$ and this finishes the proof. \end{proof} \nc

-\begin{remark} We remark that the same conclusions in the previous lemma hold for non-linear forward maps $\F_n$, $\F$ that are (uniformly in $n$) Lipschitz, have (uniformly in $n$) linear growth and are positively homegeneous of degree one. \end{remark}
+\begin{remark} The same conclusions in the previous lemma hold for non-linear forward maps $\F_n$, $\F$ that are (uniformly in $n$) Lipschitz, have (uniformly in $n$) linear growth, and are positively homogeneous of degree one. \end{remark}

 \end{enumerate}